LouCHANCRIN/DSLR/README.md

 ### About DSLR :

-* DSLR goal is to guess in which class a student shoudl be according to his school marks
+* DSLR goal is to guess in which class a student should be according to his school marks
 * To do that I did script to visualize the data in differents ways

 ### About the code :